A version of this article was first published in April 2022

 Rera was established in 2013 to regulate the market and prevent it from overheating.

-Its rental calculator shows whether or not an increase in rent is applicable and uses criteria such as location, property type, current rent and number of rooms.
+Its rental calculator shows whether or not a rent increase is applicable and uses criteria such as location, property type, current rent and number of rooms.
 It works by comparing properties with similar ones nearby.

 Tenants and landlords can have access to the calculator on the Dubai Land Department website.

-The maximum percentage of rent increase for properties in Dubai depends on the area, property type and size, and current market value.
+The maximum percentage of rent increase for Dubai properties depends on the area, property type and size, and current market value.

 If the rental price is:

-- Below 10 per cent of the market value for the area, no increase is allowed
+- Less than 10 per cent below the market value for the area, no increase is allowed

 - Between 11 per cent and 20 per cent below market value for the area, a landlord can increase by 5 per cent